Charles Maurice de Talleyrand-Périgord: French Revolution

 Shortly after he was consecrated as Bishop of Autun, Talleyrand attended the Estates-General of 1789, representing the clergy, the First Estate.
 During the French Revolution, Talleyrand strongly supported the anti-clericalism of the revolutionaries.
 Along with Mirabeau, he promoted the appropriation of Church properties.
-He participated in the writing of the Declaration of the Rights of Man and of the Citizen and proposed the Civil Constitution of the Clergy that nationalised the Church in preference to allegiance to the Pope, and swore in the first four constitutional bishops, even though he had himself resigned as Bishop following his excommunication by Pope Pius VI in 1791.
+He participated in the writing of the Declaration of the Rights of Man and of the Citizen and proposed both the Decree on the goods of the clergy placed at the disposal of the Nation in 1789 and the Civil Constitution of the Clergy that nationalized the Church in preference to allegiance to the Pope.
+He also swore in the first four constitutional bishops, even though he had himself resigned as Bishop following his excommunication by Pope Pius VI in 1791.
 During the Fête de la Fédération on 14 July 1790, Talleyrand celebrated Mass.
 Notably, he promoted public education in full spirit of the Enlightenment by preparing a 216-page Report on Public Instruction.
 It proposed pyramidical structure rising through local, district, and departmental schools, and parts were later adopted.
-During his 5 month tenure in the Estates-General, Talleyrand was also involved in drawing up the police regulations of Paris, proposed the suffrage of Jews, supported a ban on the tithes and invented a method to ensure loans.
+During his 5-month tenure in the Estates-General, Talleyrand was also involved in drawing up the police regulations of Paris, proposed the suffrage of Jews, supported a ban on the tithes, and invented a method to ensure loans.
 Few bishops followed him in obedience to the new decree, and much of the French clergy came to view him as schismatic.

 Just before his resignation from the bishopric, Talleyrand had been elected, with Mirabeau and the Abbé Sieyès, a member of the department of Paris.
 In that capacity he did useful work for some eighteen months in seeking to support the cause of order in the turbulent capital.
 Though he was often on strained terms with Mirabeau, his views generally coincided with those of that statesman, who before he died is said to have advised Talleyrand to develop a close understanding with England.